-First, companies who report to the Securities and Exchanges Commission, or SEC, who manufacture products that require tin, tantalum, tungsten, or the 3Ts, and gold, must report whether these minerals originated in Congo or a neighboring country.
-Until now, companies have relied upon assurances from their suppliers that they do not purchase conflict minerals, without independent verification.
-With this law, the burden of proof shifts: now companies must find out where their suppliers do source from.
+First, companies who report to the Securities and Exchanges Commission, or SEC, who manufacture products that require tin, tantalum, tungsten, or gold must report on the due diligence procedures they have in place to determine whether or not their minerals originated in Congo or a neighboring country and if they are supporting armed conflict there.
+Until now, many companies have relied upon assurances from their suppliers that they do not purchase conflict minerals, without independent verification.
+With this law, the burden of proof shifts: now companies must find out from which countries their suppliers source.

-The truth of the matter is that inaction is unacceptable and for companies that would continue to move along the path of the status quo, tantamount to complicity.
-The new bill is intended to combine USG, private sector, activist, and consumer pressure to bolster the Government of the DRC and to reduce the presence of armed groups in the region known to have committed some of the worst human rights atrocities in history.
+Dodd Frank section 1502 is intended to combine U.S. government, private sector, activist, and consumer pressure to bolster reform efforts within the government of Congo and to reduce the presence of armed groups in the region known to have committed some of the worst human rights atrocities in history.

-The instability in the eastern region of the DRC continues to cause immense suffering, including staggering mortality rates, mass displacement, as well as widespread sexual violence, often used as a weapon to terrorize and humiliate communities.
+The instability in the eastern region of Congo continues to cause immense suffering, including staggering mortality rates, mass displacement, as well as widespread sexual violence, often used as a weapon to terrorize and humiliate communities.
 The illicit exploitation of natural resources contributes to this instability.
-By creating a system that will eliminate funding mechanisms for the belligerents, the U.S. is paving the way for legitimate and sustainable resource management that will benefit the Government of the DRC, the Congolese people, private sector stakeholders, and concerned consumers here in the U.S.
+By creating a system that will eliminate funding mechanisms for the belligerents, the U.S. is paving the way for legitimate and sustainable resource management that will benefit the Congolese people, the government of Congo, private sector stakeholders, and concerned consumers here in the U.S.

-Section 1502 of the Dodd-Frank act involves a range of government actors including the Securities and Exchange Commission, or SEC, the Secretary of State, Comptroller General and United States Agency for International Development, or USAID.
-The center piece of the new law is the disclosure requirement.
-The SEC has nine months from the date of enactment, July 21, to write regulations pertaining to the disclosure of conflict minerals from the DRC and its adjoining countries.
+Section 1502 of the Dodd-Frank act involves a range of government actors including the SEC, the Secretary of State, the Comptroller General, and the United States Agency for International Development, or USAID.
+The center piece of the law is the disclosure requirement.

-Beginning with the first full fiscal year after the promulgation of the regulations, April 2011, company’s will be responsible for disclosing whether conflict minerals are a necessary component of a company’s product.
-If they are and the conflict minerals originated in the DRC or an adjoining country then a company will have to file a report with the SEC that describes the measures taken by the company to exercise due diligence on the source and chain of custody of the minerals.
-Additionally, the Comptroller General, in consultation with the Secretary of State, is responsible for establishing the standards by which the independent audit of the disclosure report submitted to the SEC will be reviewed.
+Companies are responsible for disclosing whether one or more of the four conflict minerals are a necessary component of their product or products.
+If they are and the minerals originated in Congo or an adjoining country then a company must file a report with the SEC that describes the measures taken by the company to exercise due diligence on the source and chain of custody of the minerals.

-Finally, the Secretary of State, in consultation with USAID, has 180 days to develop a strategy to address the link between armed groups, conflict minerals, and human rights abuses.
-Both organizations are tasked to provide guidance to commercial entities seeking to exercise due diligence on the source and chain of custody of activities involving such minerals to ensure they did not directly or indirectly finance or benefit armed groups in the DRC.
-Lastly, the Secretary of State is responsible for developing a conflict minerals map that will show trade routes, mineral rich zones and areas under control of armed groups.
+In 2011, the Secretary of State, in consultation with USAID, developed a strategy to address the link between armed groups, conflict minerals, and human rights abuses.
+Both organizations were also tasked with providing guidance to commercial entities seeking to exercise due diligence on the source and chain of custody of activities involving such minerals to ensure they did not directly or indirectly finance or benefit armed groups in Congo.
+Lastly, the Secretary of State developed a conflict minerals map that shows trade routes, mineral rich zones and areas under control of armed groups.

 What are other governments and international organizations doing about this issue?